abklein1/generation_y2k/README.md

 - Graph visualization of rooms/social links can be hard to read due to overlapping labels
 - Graph visualization of rooms/social links cannot handle dragging of connections/ allows connections to be moved
-- Initial staff assignment is not efficient and sometimes runs out of available teachers
+- Initial staff assignment is not efficient and sometimes runs out of available teachers.
+This happens less frequently now
 - Some teachers are not properly assigned a room
-- Sometimes math classes are not assigned to freshmen
 - Some last name capitalization is wrong
-- Overcapacity rate in classrooms is relatively high/ some blocks still under 5 students assigned
+- Classroom distribution is not ideal for students.
+Some students are still missing required classes
 - Student friend distribution not ideal

+## Release 0.0.14

+- Attempts made to refactor rooms and how staff and students are assigned.
+Now, more classrooms are used efficiently and students aren't overassigned to certain classrooms.
+Also, student schedules are more full and freshmen are missing less requirements.
+There is still quite a bit to fix, but, overall, the process is better.
+- Main character UI and generation is now possible.
+Main character can have randomized traits or the player can choose.
+Parents and siblings are generated for the main character.
+- Wider range of birth years added for first name generation which means more accurate names for people born before 1985 and after 1990
+- Starting framework of the main character story
+- Initial framework for different bell schedules and A/B days prototyped but still needs more time

 ## Release 0.0.13